kloddant/gimp-batch-convert/README.md

 * **ext**: String.
 The new extension you want to convert the images to.
 Should be one of avif, jxl, or webp.
 * **quality**: Positive Integer between 0 and 100.
 0 is worst quality, 100 is best quality.
 Applies only to avif.
 * **lossless**: Boolean.
 0 or 1.
 0 is lossy.
 1 is lossless.
 Applies only to avif.

+## Troubleshooting

+* Make sure you use forward slashes and not backslashes in your folder path.